Antwione Williams: Professional career

-Detroit Lions

-Williams was drafted by the Detroit Lions in the fifth round (169th overall) of the 2016 NFL Draft.
+Williams was selected by the Detroit Lions in the fifth round (169th overall) of the 2016 NFL draft.
 On May 6, he signed his four-year rookie contract.
-He played 14 games for the Lions in 2016, recording 12 tackles on the season.
+He played 14 games for the Lions in 2016, recording 17 solo tackles, 27 total tackles, and one QB hit on the season.
 On September 2, 2017, Williams was waived by the Lions.

-Minnesota Vikings

-On September 13, 2017, Williams was signed to the Minnesota Vikings' practice squad.
+On September 13, Williams was signed to the practice squad of the Minnesota Vikings.
 He signed a reserve/future contract with the Vikings on January 22, 2018.

-On August 31, 2018, Williams was waived by the Vikings.
+On August 31, Williams was waived by the Vikings.

-Seattle Seahawks

-On September 3, 2018, Williams was signed to the Seattle Seahawks' practice squad, but was released two days later.
+On September 3, Williams was signed to the Seattle Seahawks' practice squad, but was released two days later.

-Carolina Panthers

-On December 19, 2018, Williams was signed to the Carolina Panthers practice squad.

-Williams signed a reserve/future contract with the Panthers on December 31, 2018.
+On December 19, Williams was signed to the Carolina Panthers practice squad.
+He signed a reserve/future contract with the Panthers on December 31.
 He was waived during final roster cuts on August 30, 2019.

-DC Defenders

 Williams was signed by the DC Defenders of the XFL during mini-camp in December 2019.
 He was waived on February 29, 2020.

+Personal life

+In August 2020, Williams began attending Atlanta's John Marshall Law School and graduated in May 2023 with a Juris Doctor degree.

+On November 7, 2024, Williams was charged with felonies of civil disorder and assaulting, resisting or impeding police, along with several lesser misdemeanor charges, in connection with the January 6 riots at the US Capitol.
+On January 20, 2025, he was among those pardoned by President Trump for their actions in the January 6 attack.